The Caganer

 Before Groundhog Day

 February 2nd sits halfway between the winter solstice and the spring equinox.
 The ancient Celts of Europe marked this solar event with a festival which, after the Celts made it to the British Isles, became the the Imbolc festival.
-Imbolc began at sundown on February 1st and ended at the following sundown on February 2nd.
+Imbolc in one of the four “fire festivals”, began at sundown on February 1st, and ended at the following sundown on February 2nd.
 In Ireland it evolved to honor the pagan goddess Brigid.
 When Christianity took over Ireland Brigid the pagan goddess became Brigid the Catholic Saint whose feast day (conveniently) was also on February 1st.
 The church Christianized the following day as well and made February 2nd Candlemas, the day commemorating the presentation of Jesus at the Temple.

 Candlemas has its own customs.
 People take their candles to the church to be blessed, a reminder that Jesus is the light of the world.
 For some, Candlemas marks the end of the Christmas season and is the date they take down their Christmas decorations.
 German speaking areas of Europe also marked Candlemas as “Badger Day”, a folkloric day when a badger would help predict the weather.
 If a badger was seen in the sun on February 2nd there would be a “second winter”, ie. four more weeks of winter.